fconteo17/minecraft-bingo-webapp/README.md

 ### Team Mode

 1. Two teams compete: Red and Blue
-2. Each game has 25 Minecraft-related quests
+2. Each game has 25 Minecraft-related quests displayed in a grid
 3. Teams race to complete quests first
+4. Live game status is shown with a pulsing green indicator
+5. Game history is always visible below the active game
-4. Winner is determined by:
+6. Winner is determined by:
    - Most completed quests, or
    - First to complete their last quest (in case of a tie)

 ### Solo Mode

 1. Multiple players compete in a free-for-all format
-2. Each game has 25 Minecraft-related quests
+2. Each game has 25 Minecraft-related quests in a grid layout
 3. Players race to complete quests first
+4. Live game progress is tracked in real-time
+5. Complete game history is displayed below
-4. Winner is the player who:
+6. Winner is the player who:
    - Completes the most quests, or
    - Is the first to complete their last quest (in case of a tie)